susoab/jesus/README.md

  - Into jupyter or spyder or something

 ##### How to use jupyter?
- - run call: control+enter
+ - run call: control + enter
  - command: jupyter notebook + enter
  - how to up graph?: write markdown
+ - finish: control + c
- - yup
+ - tt

 ##### How to use spyder?
  - for python